Polynomial Voting Rules: Other Results, with PoS-Crypto Applications

 \section{Other Results, with PoS-Crypto Applications}

-\quad In this section, we present more results associated with the $\texttt{Poly}(\al)$ model that are largely motivated by the application of POS in cryptocurrency.
-There are two subsections: In the first one, \S\ref{sc31}, we study the evolution of bidder shares when $N:=N_0$, the volume of initial stakes, is large.
+\quad In this section, we present more results associated with the $\texttt{Poly}(\al)$ model that are largely motivated by the application of PoS in cryptocurrency.
+There are two subsections: In the first one, \S\ref{sc31}, we study the the evolution of bidder shares when $N:=N_0$, the volume of initial stakes, is large.
 In \S\ref{sc32}, we study the additional feature of allowing the bidders to trade stakes among themselves, focusing on the issue of trading incentive (or the lack thereof).

-\quad It is important, as well as interesting, to note that all the results in both subsections are independent of the parametric value of $\al$, and in this sense, {\em universal}.
+We remark that the results in both subsections exhibit some type of phase transitions, and are independent of the parametric value of $\al$, and in this sense, {\em universal}.